The poetic reunion that brought Ocasio-Cortez’s second-grade teacher to tears

 “I only have a minute.
-Sixty seconds in it,” began the poem, Ocasio-Cortez’s response to the news that she’d have just 60 seconds to speak at the Democratic National Convention next week, in what many saw as a snub.
+Sixty seconds in it,” began the poem, Ocasio-Cortez’s response to the news that she would have just 60 seconds to speak at the Democratic National Convention next week, in what many saw as a snub.
 “Forced upon me, I did not choose it, But I know that I must use it.”

 Jacobs commented in teacher mode, with encouragement that would go viral — “You’ve got this,” she began, recalling “all those poems we recited together” — and says she started to sob at her desk when Ocasio-Cortez did, in fact, remember second grade.

 “It’s been such an emotional summer,” Jacobs told The Washington Post, saying she’s been feeling exhausted and “completely unheard” amid the mounting pressure for teachers to return to classrooms during the coronavirus pandemic.
-Now, the fan of Shel Silverstein and “Jabberwocky” thought back all the ways she’d worked to incorporate poetry into her kids’ days, holding annual celebrations of the form and compiling anthologies of the work they wrote and read.
+Now, the fan of Shel Silverstein and “Jabberwocky” thought back to all the ways she had worked to incorporate poetry into her kids’ days, holding annual celebrations of the form and compiling anthologies of the work they wrote and read.

 “It’s recognition,” she said of Ocasio-Cortez’s response to a self-described “nobody,” whose Twitter following just rocketed from 98 to more than 4,000.
-“It’s like, ‘oh, I did have an impact.’”
+“It’s like, ‘Oh, I did have an impact.’ ”

 Jacobs, who declined to say where she now teaches, said she did not immediately recognize her old student rising to stardom.
-She was on a writing retreat in Ireland, she recalled, when Ocasio-Cortez shocked much of the political world and became a national figure by ousting 10-term veteran Joseph Crowley in the 2018 Democratic primary for her district in New York.
+She was on a writing retreat in Ireland, she recalled, when Ocasio-Cortez shocked much of the political world and became a national figure by ousting 10-term incumbent Joseph Crowley in the 2018 Democratic primary for her district in New York.

-Eventually, she made the connection, after friends mentioned that Ocasio-Cortez went to school in the city where she taught, Yorktown, N.Y.
-She checked in her annual “class book” — with pages for each student’s picture and end-of-year-note — to be sure.
+Eventually, Jacobs made the connection, after friends mentioned that Ocasio-Cortez went to school in the city where she taught, Yorktown, N.Y.
+She checked in her annual “class book” — with pages for each student’s picture and end-of-year note — to be sure.

-“There was a girl with this big beautiful smile, just like she has now, and I’m like, ‘Oh my God, it was her,'” Jacobs said.
+“There was a girl with this big, beautiful smile, just like she has now, and I’m like, ‘Oh, my God, it was her,’ ” Jacobs said.

 She won’t share the page — that’s just for Ocasio-Cortez, she said.

-Before Wednesday, Jacobs said, she’d tried get in vain to get in touch with Ocasio-Cortez and share her pride.
-She went to a Bernie Sanders rally, but there were too many people to connect; she wanted to go see Ocasio-Cortez at an interview event with legal analyst Jeffrey Toobin, but school commitments got in the way.
+Before Wednesday, Jacobs said, she had tried get in vain to get in touch with Ocasio-Cortez and share her pride.
+Jacobs went to a Bernie Sanders rally, but there were too many people to connect; she wanted to go see Ocasio-Cortez at an interview event with legal analyst Jeffrey Toobin, but school commitments got in the way.

-She says she even tried calling the congresswoman, leaving multiple messages with interns about how excited she was to see what “Sandy” had done with her life.
+She says she even tried calling the congresswoman, leaving multiple messages with aides about how excited she was to see what “Sandy” had done with her life.

 “I know she’s so busy,” Jacobs would say.